 Make it personal.

-This could be as simple as including your own name or something relevant from your life.
+This could be as simple as including your own name or something relevant to your life.

 You need to be cautious when using your own name as the name for your blog.
 If it’s going to be a personal/lifestyle blog, then your name is great.
 What would happen though if you want to start selling a product or course later on though?
 Then a business/product name would be a much better way to go.